onflow/OWBSummer2020Project/22/README.md

 ### Demo

 Follow the readme instructions in
-[ contracts ](https://github.com/versus-flow/auction-flow-contract/tree/OWB) for a pure terminal based demo.
+[ Contracts ](https://github.com/versus-flow/auction-flow-contract/tree/OWB) for a pure terminal based demo.

 Follow the instructions in the
-[ website ](https://github.com/versus-flow/versus-action-website/tree/OWB) repo for a mixed demo.
+[ Website ](https://github.com/versus-flow/versus-action-website/tree/OWB) repo for a mixed demo.

 Firefox and a large monitor is recommended for a good UI experience on the web.